PCB manufacturing PCB manufacturing

 Policies and regulations is also one of the factors affecting the price of aluminum-based circuit boards.
 The government’s environmental protection policies, trade policies and industry subsidies will have an impact on the aluminum substrate market.
 For example, environmental policies that limit production may reduce supply and push up prices; The establishment of trade barriers may affect the import and export of aluminum substrate, and then affect the domestic market price.

-Aluminum PCB Production Capability – Best Technology
+Aluminum PCB Production Capability – EBest Circuit (Best Technology)

-Best Technology is known for its strong production capability when it comes to aluminum PCBs.
+EBest Circuit (Best Technology) is known for its strong production capability when it comes to aluminum PCBs.
 Our manufacturing facilities are equipped with the latest technology to produce high-quality aluminum PCBs that meet industry standards.
 We have the ability to produce single-sided, double-sided, and multi-layer aluminum PCBs, below you can see our capability of aluminum PCBs:

 Aluminum PCB Circuit Board | Aluminum PCB Design & Prototype